KappaNone/TG-Binder/README.md

 ## Notes

-- Your Telegram account associated with the API ID and API Hash should be an administrator of both the source and final channels.
 - Please note that a working internet connection is required for the program to function properly.
 - You can use the `client.getDialogs()` function to retrieve the IDs of all channels available to your Telegram account.
 Uncomment the corresponding code block in the program to display information about the channels and their IDs.
 - Check the console logs to track messages and any potential errors.